A few weeks back a friend of mine sent me this text:

 That’s right ladies and gentlemen, when buying your first tub or bag of protein powder, resist the temptation to buy chocolate.

-- I’m not sure why, but it doesn’t taste like real chocolate…at all.
+- I’m not sure why, but the several brands I’ve tried DO NOT taste like real chocolate…like, at all.

 - It limits the other ingredients that you can mix into your protein shake.
 Pineapple and chocolate, anyone?

-So, apart from not tasting very good, you can’t mix chocolate powder with many other ingredients outside of milk and maybe peanut butter (if you have a major sweet tooth).
-I prefer to buy vanilla protein powder, and then I can add in chocolate if I want to.
+So, apart from not tasting very good, you can’t mix the chocolate powder with many other ingredients outside of milk and maybe peanut butter (if you have a major sweet tooth and aren’t concerned with calories).
+I prefer to buy vanilla protein powder, and then I can add in chocolate if I want to using syrup, cocoa powder, or chocolate almond milk.

 Mix it with Something Tastier than Water

-The next issue I see so many people make is that the throw a couple of scoops of powder in a blender bottle and mix it with water.
+The next issue I see so many people make is that they throw a couple of scoops of powder in a blender bottle and mix it with water.

-You can use a variety of liquids for your smoothie, but I prefer almond milk.
+Instead, you can use a variety of liquids for your smoothie, but I prefer unsweetened almond milk.
 It has fewer calories than real milk but still makes your protein shakes taste much better than using water.
 If you’re going the blender bottle route, use chocolate almond milk and vanilla powder.
 It seems backward, but it tastes so much better.
+Trust me.

 You can also use coconut milk, cashew milk, or whatever liquid floats your boat and if you’re using a blender, you could also try ice or yogurt.